MarketSquare/rf-prompt-forge/ROADMAP.md

     -   SSH: `SSHLibrary`
 -   **[✓] Foundational Prompts**: We have highly-optimized, interactive prompts for **New User Setup** and **Test Case Creation**.
 The `BuiltIn` library keywords are now included in all relevant prompts.
 -   **[✓] Foundational Scripts**: The core scripts (`get_library_stats.py`, `generate_libdoc.py`, `generate_prompts.py`) are in place.
+-   **[✓] `robotframework.org` Integration**: Explore the feasibility of hosting the "copy prompt" functionality directly on the official Robot Framework website.

 ## Next Steps: Immediate Goals